BlueCalculator/Speedy-Giraffe/README.md

 # USE

-To add to your Chrome you will need to enable developer mode for extensions and load the folder in "load Unpacked"
+To add to your Chrome you will need to enable developer mode for extensions and load the folder in "Load Unpacked"